-Modesto is a city located in California.
-With a 2020 population of 216,810, it is the 19th largest city in California and the 104th largest city in the United States.
+Modesto is a city located in Stanislaus County California.
+It is also the county seat of Stanislaus County.
+With a 2020 population of 216,810, it is the 19th largest city in California and the 104th largest city in the United States .
 Modesto is currently growing at a rate of 0.37% annually and its population has increased by 7.78% since the most recent census, which recorded a population of 201,165 in 2010.
 Modesto reached it's highest population of 216,810 in 2021.
 Spanning over 45 miles, Modesto has a population density of 5,045 people per square mile.

 It is one of the top farm production counties in California, with agricultural production including chickens, walnuts, almonds, and milk.
 The city has also been ranked as one of the most affordable cities in the nation.